Safety security of Adolescents from violence & injuries

 • Make your way to locations with more people present or disconnect from your online activities in situations of cyber-bullying.

-• Inform a reliable person about the situation while repeating the message until someone steps in to assist.
+• Warn a trusted person about the situation as you ostensibly repeat the message until someone can step in to help.

 1. Children need to work toward maintaining their safety together with safety of others.